NordicHPC/sonar/doc/roadmap.rst

 -  Flat hierarchy (no classes or as few as possible)
 -  Create a pip-installable module
 -  Use tests (``pytest`` and Travis CI)
--  Use ``pycodestyle`` to inforce a somewhat consistent code style
+-  Use ``pycodestyle`` to enforce a somewhat consistent code style

 Module structure
 ----------------

--  Appusage should consist of three parts:
+-  Sonar should consist of three parts:

    -  Data gathering → This just gathers data and saves it.
 No “above-basic” parsing or processing.
 Should be fast and be able to